zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Reading_Data.md

 would return the first event in the stream as the target type in the stream view specified by the `streamViewId`.

 All single stream data reads support stream view transformations.
-For specific syntax, see [Reading Data API](xref:sdsReadingDataApi).

 When data is requested with an SdsStreamView the read characteristics defined by the *target type* of the SdsStreamView determine what is returned.
 The read characteristics are discussed in the code samples.